Karena Goldfinch, (detail) botanical print

 Participating artists are Belinda Broughton, Rosalind Crisp, Karena Goldfinch, Linda Knight, Pip McManus, Bridget Nicholson, Gaye Shield and Michael Shirrefs.
 Permeating the show is a soundscape by Michael Shirrefs.
 Aboriginal and Torres Strait Islanders are warned that this piece may contain the voices of people now passed and resting in the Dreaming.

-On Saturday 1 October, the final day of Solastalgia & tomorrow, five of the seven artists involved in the exhibition will be in the gallery at 2pm to talk about their work and how they feel about solastalgia.
-The artists are utilising different mediums, and will talk about this too.
+On Saturday 1 October, the final day of Solastalgia & tomorrow, five of the seven artists involved in the exhibition – including Belinda Broughton, Karena Goldfinch, Linda Knight, Bridget Nicholson, and Michael Shirrefs – were in the gallery to discuss their work, and their feelings about solastalgia.
+The artists utilise different mediums, and talked about this too.
 Michael and sound, Belinda and poetry and drawing, Karena and botanical printing and birds, Linda drawing and ideas of mapping, Bridget clay, felt and the body.
-It is an informal conversation, a time to ask questions, to probe and prod the artists and for to enjoy the fine art of conversation.
+It was an informal conversation, a time to ask questions, to probe and prod the artists and for to enjoy the fine art of conversation.
+You can access an audio recording of the discussion here.

 Image: Bridget Nicholson, Touch this earth lightly.
 Rusted steel boat with copper weavings and clay shoes.

-Rosalind Crisp performed live at the opening of Solastalgia & tomorrow, Wednesday 14th September 2022.
-Doors openned at 6pm, performance began at 6.30pm.
+Rosalind Crisp performed live at the opening of Solastalgia & tomorrow, 14 September 2022.

 Image: Rosalind Crisp, still from DIRt (Dance In Regional disaster zones), January 2017, photo Lisa Roberts